 Skip to Content

-Asian chicken thighs – Quick and easy oven baked recipe
+Asian chicken thighs – easy baked recipe with 5-spice powder

-There are only two main steps you need – marinate and bake.
+There are only two main steps you need – to marinate and bake.

 This recipe works because:

-• The flavor penetrates deep into the meat as a result of marinating the chicken overnight.
+• The flavor penetrates deep into the meat due to marinating the chicken overnight.

-• The combination of spices in the five-spice powder provides the unique Asian flavor that is unique and well-balanced.
+• The combination of spices in the five-spice powder provides a unique Asian flavor that is unique and well-balanced.

 Asian chicken thighs baked until perfection with five-spice powder.
 Traditional Chinese baked chicken recipe with a twist.